Market share is a measure of how the brand/firm is performing relative to its competition.

 Again revenue market share is measured as a percentage.

-The main intention of the two market share metrics is to identify how well the firm/brand is performing relative to its competition.
 Ideally, brands look to grow their market share over time – as this represents a preference by consumers to purchase the product.
 Likewise a reduction in market share over time indicates that the brand is becoming less preferred relative to its competition.

 In markets where the price points are relatively similar, then both metrics will return reasonably similar results in either market share measures will be suitable.